 This setting applies to tests that use committee based grading.
 If there are no committees, this setting has no impact on the grading workflow.

-If a grader is a member of more than one committee, this setting will allow the grader to confirm own grades per individual committee.
+- Allow completing own grades by committee: If a grader is a member of more than one committee, this setting will allow the grader to confirm own grades per individual committee.

-If a grader is a member of more than one committee, confirming own grades will confirm for all committees, even if the grader hasn’t set marks or grades in all committees.
+- Require own grades to be confirmed across all committees: If a grader is a member of more than one committee, confirming own grades will confirm for all committees, even if the grader hasn’t set marks or grades in all committees.

 Note that this setting is not compatible with Marking 2.0, and if the test is set up to use marking 2.0 this option will be automatically disabled.